mbreese/subauth/README.md

 > Note: If you want to use Kerberos delegation, you'll need to also run `./install.sh kerberos` to install the appropriate Python libraries.

+**require_secure** - Only process a request (including asking for a password) if the request is secure (HTTPS).
+SSL must be setup within Nginx and the proper uWSGI parameter set (HTTPS).

 **verbose** - Include this line if you want verbose logging

 ## Adding users